Aintree Racecourse Betting Guide

 The home of the world-famous Grand National Aintree has been holding race meetings since the 1800s.
 The Grand National is regarded as the ultimate test for jumpers with the fences some of the stiffest on a UK track and the most infamous.

-The Chair, Valentines, Becher's Brook are etched into racegoers subconscious with many a wager going west at those infamous fences.
+The Chair, Valentines, and Becher's Brook are etched into racegoers' subconscious with many a wager going west at those infamous fences.

 The Grand National is a British institution where all the family gathered around the TV to watch 40 seasoned handicappers negotiating the 4-mile test.

 Aintree solely races over jumps with around 7 meetings a year.

 Old Roan Chase Day takes place in October, the Grand Sefton in November and the Becher Chase is staged in December over the national fences is usually a good pointer and prep for Grand National contenders.

 On Boxing Day Aintree now hosts the Formby Novices Hurdle, a race previously run at Sandown under the title of the Tolworth Novices Hurdle, it was moved to Aintree in 2023.

 TV Channel: Racing TV & ITV (Grand National Meeting)

 * All statistics below are based on the previous five years at Aintree

 - Handicap Chases: 23-73 (32%) +9.41